 TALK TO OUR SEXUAL HARASSMENT LAWYER IN LOS ANGELES TODAY

 Most employers understand the importance of treating people with dignity and respect in the workplace.
-They establish rules to prevent harassment and abuse of every kind and carry out training to reinforce these strictures.
-If you have been sexually harassed in your place of work, it may owe to the malfeasance of an individual or it may be the result of the failure of your employer to take such abuse seriously.
-You do not have to take this sort of treatment.
-If your employer has failed to act against sexual harassment, then you must act legally against your employer.
+They establish rules to prevent harassment and abuse of every kind and carry out training to reinforce these structures.
+If you have been sexually harassed in your place of work, you must act legally against your employer.
 This is best done with the help of our employment attorney in Los Angeles.

 Understanding Sexual Harassment

 The first thing to get straight is that sexual harassment is not about sex; it is about power.
-The person who continues to make unwanted advances toward you does not do so out of affection or a desire for intimacy; they do so out of a desire to control.
+Typically, harassers make unwanted advances toward you out of affection or a desire for intimacy; they also do so out of a desire to control.

 How to Prevent Sexual Harassment

 It is not your sole responsibility to prevent sexual harassment.
-You should not be forced to wear certain clothes, to stay away from certain people, or to change your way of walking and talking to remain safe.
-You should have the freedom to work as everyone else in the office works without the threat of unwanted advances.
-You should not have to avert your eyes to avoid offensive images.
-You should not tremble in the corridors of your office in anticipation of lewd and suggestive comments.
-In short, you should not be forced to walk into a hostile work environment every day.
+You should not be forced to wear certain clothes, stay away from certain people, or change your way of walking and talking to remain safe.
+You should have the freedom to work as everyone else in the office works without the threat of unwanted advances and not have to avert your eyes to avoid offensive images.
+Walking into an unwelcoming workplace in anticipation of lewd and suggestive comments is unacceptable.
+We can help you with that.

 It is the responsibility of the leadership and management team to prevent sexual harassment.
 They should adopt a clear sexual harassment policy that must: